Andrew Hodgson – Chair

 As Chief Executive Officer of Soil Machine Dynamics (SMD), Andrew is a leader in subsea engineering and in recent years has been awarded three Queen’s Awards for Industry.
 He’s currently Chair of Subsea North East, a board member of Subsea UK, Trust Board member for the International Centre for Life.
 He has also been awarded as North East Business Exec of the year, EY Entrepreneur of the Year and EEF’s UK manufacturing champion.

-David has recently left his role with Gestamp Tallent having spent 26 years helping the company grow and develop into a major player in the automotive sector.
-Using his extensive experience he is actively involved with many business groups to promote and support the growth of the manufacturing in the North East.
-He has also been involved in gaining approval for the first University Technical College in the region and a strong supporter of getting young people into engineering.
+David has spent his career in the automotive sector, where he guided one of the regions local companies into a major player in the automotive sector.
+Using his extensive experience, he is now actively involved with many business groups to promote and support the growth of the manufacturing in the North East, he also mentors various business in the region, David was one of the founder members of the regions first University Technical College and has also established an engineering and manufacturing network in County Durham.
+David is a strong supporter of getting young people into engineering.

 Apprenticeships went out of fashion for a long time and they never should have.
 Hands-on learning is invaluable and we simply must support this as an integral part of the future of the North East.